 References (not included in the above page total) should be appended to the

 narrative as needed.
 (Applicants will be

-asked to attach the narrative to the on-line proposal form.)
+asked to attach the narrative in the application.
+This must be in PDF format.)

 units of whole terms or semesters.
 Leaves may not spread out as "course